yegenek/Ankara/Files/day3c.md

 We also need to interpolate over the sites that are not recorded in our genetic map.
 A simple R script to do that is here:
 ```
+#!/bin/bash

 Rscript $DIR/Scripts/getGenMap.R $DATA/genetic_map_chrom2.map $DATA/NAM.chr2.vcf > Results/genetic.map
 ```

 Now we can run XP-EHH giving the resulting file as input.
-This may take some time...choose one population...
+This may take some time... choose one population and comment the other lines:
 ```
+#!/bin/sh

+# specify where the program is
+SS=/truba/home/egitim/bin/selscan-master/bin/linux

 # NAM
 $SS/selscan --xpehh --vcf $DATA/NAM.chr2.vcf --vcf-ref $DATA/TSI.chr2.vcf --map Results/genetic.map --out Results/NAM --threads 1
 # CHB